acrobyte007/ajoy-prasad-wasserstoff-AiTask/README.md

 # Question Answering App

 This Streamlit app allows users to input a URL and ask questions based on the text extracted from that webpage.
-It utilizes the Hugging Face `transformers` library for question answering and `BeautifulSoup` for web scraping.
+It utilizes the BERT from transformers library for question answering and `BeautifulSoup` for web scraping.

 ## Setup